-Dr Hadley Sheppard at the Institute of Cancer Research London has discovered that turning off the brachyury gene or degrading the brachyury protein in chordoma cells may not quite kill them completely, rather it stops their growth and puts them into a dormant state that is known as “senescence”.
+Turning off the brachyury gene or degrading the brachyury protein in chordoma cells may not quite kill them completely; it is thought that rather than stopping their growth, this process puts them into a dormant state that is known as “senescence”.

 We ideally want to kill brachyury downregulated/degraded chordoma cells as there is a concern that senescent cells may re-enter their cell cycle, and start dividing again, which could result in a tumour reoccurrence.